lyndasowunmi/lyndasowunmi/README.md

 ### As a working mom of one, I am transitioning from an education background into Software Engineering.

-My developer journey started from making various snowmen with different shapes of eyes/head for my son for fun to a full blown passion. :yellow_heart:
+My developer journey started from making snowmen with different shapes of eyes/head for my son for fun to a full blown passion. :yellow_heart:

 I am self-taught developer who has who has been mentored by a mid-level software developer. 👩‍🏫